 Preparing for the Virtual Session

-Any working session, but especially a virtual one, needs to be about moving forward, not catching everybody up, so preparation is critical to the outcome.
+Any working session, but especially a virtual one, needs to be about moving forward, not catching everybody up, so preparation is critical to the sessions’s success.

-- Prework is the springboard: We engage the team with right-sized prework as an input to the session, which insures these sessions are honoring what’s known today and also moving the thinking forward.
+- Prework is the springboard: We engage the team with right-sized prework as an input to the session, which insures these sessions honor the progress already made while also moving the thinking and team forward.

-- Break patterned thinking with new frames: We then synthesize the prework and analyze any existing materials ahead of time, and we map these insights to bespoke strategic frames, which brings new clarity to the challenge.
+- Break patterned thinking with new frames: Next, we synthesize the prework and analyze any existing materials ahead of time.
+We map these insights to bespoke strategic frames, which brings new clarity to the challenge.
 This helps everyone engage with the subject in new ways, see new insights, and identify new possibilities.

 - Don’t waste in-person time on what can be read beforehand: We send prereads to level-set the team ahead of time, so the time together is spent doing rather than introducing, updating, or reviewing.

 - Elevate the experience by providing hard copies: We also sometimes prepare workshop kits for participants and mail them out in advance, so they have the best of an analog and digital experience.
 The gesture sends a clear signal that this isn’t your typical video conferencing session and that deeper participation is necessary.
-These printed templates are also great for individual processing as an input to the collaborative activities and helpful for people to orient themselves during the session when on-screen work zooms in or out.
+These printed templates are also great for individual processing as an input to the collaborative activities and helpful for people to orient themselves during the session.

-- Test the tech: We send out links to the digital tools ahead of time, so people can test access and firewalls, which minimizes the potential day-of disruptions.
+- Test the tech: We send out links to the digital tools ahead of time, so people can test their access and firewalls, which minimizes the potential for day-of disruptions.

 Facilitating the Virtual Session